 One final aspect of the game that has received some attention is the music.
 Some of you are probably sitting there going “who cares about the music?”
 Well, let me tell you – a lot of people care about the music in THPS.
 One of the first games to have a diverse set of real bands with real music, it introduced a number of young, impressionable minds to some great music.
 Robomodo kept this tradition going and thankfully included some of the original soundtrack, but upped the ante with some new music that meshes very well with the game.
 Expect to enjoy both old and new with this great line-up.

 Many of the older fans of the game might be scratching their heads at some of the changes, but I can safely say that great, core gameplay of the Tony Hawk series is there and worth giving a try.
 The game is fun, challenging, and brought back a lot of memories.
-Now if only Robomodo will bring back some of the old modes I’ll be set – though expect to see DLC for this game that will include new tricks like reverts and others.Note: The Tony Hawk Pro Skater HD review was written based on the Xbox 360 version of the game was provided by the publisher/developer.
+Now if only Robomodo will bring back some of the old modes I’ll be set – though expect to see DLC for this game that will include new tricks like reverts and others.Note: Tony Hawk's Pro Skater HD was reviewed on Xbox 360.
+A digital copy of the game was provided by the publisher/developer.